Meet the team

 You can contact Sarah directly on +44 (0) 1892 771973 or by email firstname.lastname@example.org

-Marguerite Weatherseed, Office Manager
+Marguerite Weatherseed, Policy and Development Manager

 Overseas Representatives You don’t get anywhere without reliable ground staff.
 They are the overseas face of the company, acting as our eyes, ears and hearts and providing a real lifeline for participants.
 We’re really proud of ours: most of them have been with us since the beginning of each project and their warmth, humour and experience is frequently cited by participants as the most crucial element in adjusting to life abroad.